 The CBS system monitors the service life of the engine oil and cabin air filter, wear on the front and rear brake pads, and the condition of the brake fluid and spark plugs.
 On diesel applications, it also tracks the usage and life of the diesel particulate filter.

-• The system also monitors the service life of the automatic transmission fluid and oxygen sensors, but does not show the data on the instrument cluster or driver display panel.
-It can be accessed with a scan tool or from a KeyReader (which we’ll explain shortly).
+The system also monitors the service life of the automatic transmission fluid and oxygen sensors, but does not show the data on the instrument cluster or driver display panel.
+It can be accessed with a scan tool or from a KeyReader (which we will explain shortly).

 BMW's service recommendations for the transmission fluid is 100,000 miles, and 120,000 miles for the oxygen sensors.